-Bills are not mailed for registration.
-Account balances and schedule information may be obtained through self-service at mydallas.unt.edu.
+eBills are provided for registration.
+Account balances and schedule information may be obtained through self-service at MyDallas.unt.edu.

 Cash Payments

 Cash payments are accepted only at Student Business Services at the Student Center.
 Please do not mail cash payments.